Wavefront-guided variations of LASIK surgery

 As the most popular form of Laser Eye Surgery, LASIK no doubt has the highest number of different treatment types on offer—at least on the high street.
 It’s a common tactic among budget clinics to disguise the same treatments under newer and flashier names, in order to differentiate themselves from the competition, increase the appeal of the treatments, and ultimately drive more sales.

-UltraLASIK, UltraLASIKplus, Custom LASIK, Accu-wave LASIK, Zyoptix; these are just some of the names you’ll come across that actually all describe the same treatment: Wavefront-guided LASIK.
+UltraLASIK, UltraLASIKplus, Custom LASIK, Accu-wave LASIK, Zyoptix; are just some of the names you’ll come across that all describe the same treatment: Wavefront-guided LASIK.

-As a result, such marketing tactics make Laser Eye Surgery come across much more complicated than it actually is.
-Away from the high street, private and independent clinics believe wavefront-guided technology is a necessary part of LASIK for anyone, and we are going to look at exactly why that is.
+As a result, such marketing tactics make Laser Eye Surgery come across much more complicated than it is.
+Away from the high street, private and independent clinics believe wavefront-guided technology is a necessary part of LASIK for anyone, and we will look at exactly why that is.

 A quick look at how vision correction works